 Hop off Amtrak at Union Station in Washington D.C. for a weekend of sightseeing.
 Easily transfer from Amtrak to the Metro subway trains at Union Station for easy transportation to museums, other attractions and hotels across the nation’s capital.
 Don’t forget: most of the museums are free.

 7. New York, New York

 Be a part of it in New York City, with Amtrak trains arriving in the heart of Manhattan.
 Walk to the Empire State Building, Madison Square Garden, Times Square and a million other destinations.
 Connections to the MTA subway system and commuter trains are also in Penn Station for easy transfers.
-Save 41% or more on New York’s 6 best attractions with CityPASS to get more out of your trip.
+Save 40% on New York’s 6 best attractions with CityPASS to get more out of your trip.